ch-patrick-scheidegger/c-plus-plus-ost/week01/README.md

   - Add the member function implementation to an implementation file `Hello.cpp`
   - Create a `CUTE Library Test Project` to actually test your class `Hello`.

-### Compiler Errors

-Please try the following variations of the code given and observe if you get compile errors, or if you get interesting results from running the program.
+Breaking the code:
+  - Remove the include guard and add another `#include` for the file `Hello.h` containing the class `Hello`.
+Do you expect an error?
+Do you get one?
+Why?
+  - What happens when you compile `Hello.cpp` without the implementation file containing the definition of `sayHello()`?
+Can you explain the error message?

+### Main for Hello World Class

-0. Create a separate empty C++ project that depends on your library class `Hello`.
-Add a C++ source file to that new project and use your `Hello` class there.
+Create a separate empty exexutable C++ project (`HelloMain`) that depends on your library class `Hello`.
+Add a C++ source file to that new project (`helloclassmain.cpp`) and use your `Hello` class there (descriped in chapter 0.6 of the book, it corresponds to `hello3.cpp`).
 To be able to compile that file using the library, you need to set in the `project's properties->C++ General->Paths and Symbols` on the following tabs the corresponding entries (The CUTE Library Project wizard will do that for you):

   - Includes: add to GNU C++ the project Hello as a workspace path
   - Libraries: add `Hello` as the library (-> file will be `libHello.a`)